 - Glad to see the dinner theater from “Mayored to the Mob” again.
 Much as I thought that episode was a little weak, I still managed to get a laugh here, particularly with the botching of King Lear.

-- I will, though, say that this episode continues the degredation of Mr. Burns – both by promoting an obvious decoy of Homer and for being a jolly fat man.
+- I will, though, say that this episode continues the degradation of Mr. Burns – both by promoting an obvious decoy of Homer and for being a jolly old man.